 How do you propagate hydrangeas from cuttings?

-To propagate a hydrangea from a cutting, simply cut a fresh new shoot from a healthy hydrangea bush and plant it in a small pot of rich moist soil.
+To propagate a hydrangea from a cutting, cut a fresh new shoot from a healthy hydrangea bush and plant it in a small pot of rich, moist soil.

 How long does it take hydrangeas to root from cuttings?

 Hydrangeas take about 2-3 weeks to form new roots after being cut.
-You can improve their chances of survival by applying a root stimulator to the tip of the cutting.
+You can improve their chances of survival by applying a root stimulator to the cutting tip.

 How do you split a hydrangea?

 You can split a hydrangea by dividing the root crown in half and replanting one half separately.
-You can also propagate a hydrangea plant from new growth—which tends to be much less labor-intensive and also less likely to kill or damage your original plant.
+What’s more, you can also propagate a hydrangea plant from new growth—which tends to be much less labor-intensive and less likely to kill or damage your original plant.

 Propagating Hydrangeas – The Final Word